After the Eighth: Abortion and the Politics of Reproduction in Post-Repeal Ireland

 On 25th May 2018, Irish citizens voted to repeal the Eighth Amendment and replace it with more liberal legislation.
 National abortion services have now been in place since 2019.

-In this research project, I seek to examine the extent to which, and ways in which, the liberalisation of abortion law has re-shaped the politics of reproduction in Ireland.
-I am particularly interested in the following three questions:
+In this research project, I seek to examine the extent to which, and ways in which, the legalisation of abortion has changed things (or not) for people in Ireland – both for those directly involved, and for women and society more widely.

 - How has Ireland’s new abortion law been translated into services and practices on the ground?